 Are you interested in the latest developments regarding the research field of Artificial Intelligence?

-Currently confirmed programme below.
-See the Timetable for the full programme!
+Current tentative programme below.
+See the timetable for the full tentative programme!

 |Time||Track 1||Track 2|